Black bloc: United States

+During the 2026 Delaney Hall protests, senior Slate writer Aymann Ismail accused black bloc protesters of arriving closer to the night time and saying they were "just there to fight police," in contrast with non-black blockers whom he praised.

 Police infiltration

 On occasion, police and security services have infiltrated black blocs, for purposes of investigation.
 Allegations first surfaced after several demonstrations.
 At the 2001 G8 summit in Genoa, among the many complaints about the police there was mention of video footage which "suggests that men in black were seen getting out of police vans near protest marches."
 In August 2007, Quebec police admitted that "their officers disguised themselves as demonstrators" in Montebello.
 However, the officers purportedly did not engage in violence, and claimed that they were carrying rocks because other protesters were doing so.
 They were identified by genuine protesters because of their police-issue footwear.
 According to veteran activist Harsha Walia, it was other participants in the black bloc who identified and exposed the undercover police.